Vinicius Leonel

-Vinicius Leonel Ferreira Da Silva (born 18 April 1997), commonly known as Vinicius Leonel, is a Brazilian professional footballer who plays as a defensive midfielder for Malaysia Super League club Negeri Sembilan.
+Vinicius Leonel Ferreira Da Silva (born 18 April 1997), commonly known as Vinicius Leonel, is a Brazilian professional footballer.

 Career

 Boa Esporte

 In 2021, he was sent on loan to Boa Esporte.

 Nova Mutum

 After that, he signed for Nova Mutum EC.

 Operário

 On 5 April 2021, he signed loan deal with Operário Várzea-Grandense from Tupynambás FC.

 Negeri Sembilan

 On 21 February 2023, Vinicius Leonel joined Negeri Sembilan on a free transfer.
 Negeri Sembilan is the first time he has played abroad.